frc1418/2019-robot/README.md

 	./setup.sh

 This will set up hooks to run tests before committing to help avoid easy-to-fix errors in the code.

+## Installing Dependencies

+The `requirements.txt` file holds all of the programs and their versions needed to run this code.
+After cloning, run

+	pip3 install -r requirements.txt

+Add `--user` at the end of that command if you do not have admin privileges.

+In the `tests` folder there is another requirements file that needs to be run.
+To do so, run

+	pip3 install -r tests/requirements.txt

+Add `--user` at the end of that command if you do not have admin privileges.

+## Changing your `$PATH`

+Your `$PATH` is a variable that contains a bunch of different directories that are searched through when the computer is searching for an executable file.
+To run this robot code, `$HOME/Library/Python/3.6/bin` needs to be added to your `$PATH`.
+To do so, first run

+	cd ~/

+This will bring you to your home directory.
+If you want to open up your .bash_profile (where the `$PATH` is stored, NOTE: The name of this file will likely change depending one's platform, chosen shell, terminal settings, etc.) in TextEdit to make changes, run

+	open -e .bash_profile

+Otherwise, if you want to open up `.bash_profile` in the command line using nano, run

+	nano .bash_profile

+Once you have done one of these, add the following line of code before the line `export $PATH,` which is at the end of `.bash_profile.`

+  	PATH=$PATH:$HOME/Library/Python/3.6/bin

+Once you have added that to `.bash_profile` if you used TextEdit, save the file and run

+	. .bash_profile

+This will save your changes.
+If you used nano, save your changes with

+	ctrl + o
+	return

+And exit using

+	ctrl + x

+Next, activate your changes in nano with

+	source .bash_profile

+To see if the changes took place, run

+	echo $PATH

+When this is run, you should see the addition of `Library/Python/3.6/bin` at the end of your `$PATH`

 ## File Structure